 This isn’t a long distance book but a classic madcap British adventure, with two cousins pushing the boundaries of what could be done on a bike, back at the start of the mountain biking boom in the 1980s.

 Their other book, Journey to the Centre of the Earth, is another I want to read – and the connection there is that their goal for that journey – a point near Urumqi in China that they determined to be the centre of the Eurasian landmass, is very close to where I toured in Central Asia last year.
-It’s strange to think that unless I go back to the area our go into space, I’ll never be further from the sea.
+It’s strange to think that unless I go back to the area or go into space, I’ll never be further from the sea.
 Unfortunately for me this book is only available in hard copy so it’s unlikely I’ll get to read it on this trip but it’s definitely on there for the future.
+[Edit: it’s available in pdf at the link.
+Read it!]

 “I’d never previously thought of alcohol as a performance enhancing drug but soon realised that in long distance cycling, anything that made the world seen like a better place – or heck, at least a different place – had something going for it.“